-VIP Seating: US$390 (guaranteed window seat on the coach with seat beside left empty, in front rows of the coach, first served basis)
+VIP Seating: US$390 (guaranteed window seat on the coach with seat beside left empty, in front rows of the coach, first come first served basis)

 The Flybus shuttle brings you from Keflavík International Airport to Reykjavík where you spend the first night in Iceland.
 We provide ideas how to explore Iceland’s capital on your own.

 Total mileage in 6 days is about 1,510 km (942 miles), which is an average of 252 km (157 miles) per day.
 You spend about 3.5 hours per day on the bus, depending on road conditions, traffic, and daily distances.
 On some days, especially in the interior highlands, the driving might be longer than on some other days.
 The hotels and cabins used on this tour are simple but clean, and all rooms offer private facilities.
 On September departures, there is a chance to see the Northern Lights.
 In case Landmannalaugar is not accessible during May and June departures, we travel only to Þjórsárdalur valley on that day.
 This tour includes some walking on uneven terrain and natural trails.